-The Great British Bake Off 2016 contestants: Andrew Smyth
+The Great British Bake Off 2016 finalists: Andrew Smyth

 After a steady opening week, Andrew used his engineering nous to full effect in Biscuit Week's showstopper – a 3D gingerbread recreation of his time punting down the river in Cambridge.
-He was just pipped to the post for Star Baker in Bread Week, losing out to episode winner Tom Gillford.
-In Batter Week, all his piping and churros straining came to nothing, as he was just beaten by Star Baker Benjamina.
+He also performed well in Bread Week and Batter Week, even creating a braided bread-basket made of bread (try saying that one quickly).